 GSSO 3 research proposal

+GSSO Phase 3 is current and due for completion in 2026.
 A research proposal was prepared based on a widely distributed discussion document, and incorporates feedback obtained from a comprehensive industry consultation process involving two workshops reaching geomechanics practitioners worldwide.
-The proposal includes four distinct sub-projects.
+The project includes four distinct sub-projects.

 Sub-project #1: In situ dynamic testing of ground support using blasting